MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 Besides adding fields and groups to a page, it is possible to include another page of type `CardPart` or `ListPart`.
 (These two page types can in turn not include other pages.)

-When pages are created that include parts, Business Central will take care of sharing the available screen real estate between the page’s groups of fields and any included pages.
+When pages are created that include parts, Business Central divides the available screen real estate between the page’s groups of fields and any included pages.
 Screen space is divided between field groups and included pages such that the user can get access to the full contents of the page and collapse/expand specific sections of interest.

 How space allocation takes place for a given page depends on the chosen page type, the structure of page contents (field groups and page parts), and on the size of the browser window.